-Time-sensitive programmatic advertising units convert much better because users are afraid to miss the chance to buy something discounted or something that is still in stock but limited.
+Time-sensitive digital display ads convert much better because users are afraid to miss the chance to buy something discounted or something that is still in stock but limited.
 Apply it for your programmatic display units.

 Don’t overload it with text

 While it seems like the basic principle of designing ad units, many get lost in the process and end up clattering the banner with excessive details.
 Sure, details are very important but the goal of the banner ad is to spark interest and make the users click on it.
 Make a draft of the text on your ad and make sure you leave only the most important words.
 The best practice will be shortening the message to 10-20 words.
 For complex services and products, it is better to opt for videos and native formats.

 It is very confusing when you see a compelling offer and the ad doesn’t tell you what to do next.
 One ad unit should include one call to action just like your landing does.
 It should be clear for the users what action your offer asks them to perform.
 From the picture above you can see that the Amazon ad instructs the user: Check out what’s included in your membership and the “try prime” button alongside it, together it works as a CTA.